Mugwort: Japan

 Mugwort rice cakes, or kusa mochi are used for Japanese sweets called daifuku (literally 'great luck').
 To make these, take a small amount of mochi and stuff it or wrap it round a filling of fruit or sweetened adzuki (red bean) paste.
 Traditional daifuku can be pale green, white or pale pink and are covered in a fine layer of potato starch to prevent sticking.
+When Japanese people smell the scent of mugwort, the first thing that often comes to mind is yomogi mochi.

 Mugwort is a vital ingredient of kusa mochi (rice cake with mugwort) and hishi mochi (lozenge rice cake), which is served at the Doll Festival in March.
 In addition, the fuzz on the underside of the mugwort leaves is gathered and used in moxibustion.
 In some regions in Japan, there is an ancient custom of hanging yomogi and iris leaves together outside homes in order to keep evil spirits away.
 It is said that evil spirits dislike their smell.
 The juice is said to be effective at stopping bleeding, lowering fevers and purging the stomach of impurities.
 It can also be boiled and taken to relieve colds and coughs.